MIT.nano, Building 12

 - Rightsized exhaust devices that minimize the amount of exhaust needed to maintain the cleanroom air purity and filtration

-- Work to prepare the site will begin in June 2014 following MIT Commencement.
+- Work to prepare the site began in June 2014 following MIT Commencement.

 - Demolition of the existing Building 12 is targeted for early 2015.